COLA508/LAFVIN_Smart-Home/docs/source/Garden.rst

 Step 5: Installing the RGB Light Strip
 ---------------------------
-Parts list: RGB light strip、 brown basswood fence board (The longest fence)
+Parts list: RGB light strip、 brown basswood fence board (The longest fence).

 The installation is shown in the following figure: